Battle of Loos 1915

 Loos, situated in French Flanders, was an industrial area consisting of coal mines and mining villages.
 But by 1915, the village had been attacked and was being held by German troops.
 Miners’ cottages provided shelter for the German troops since most had basements.

 The muddy, treeless terrain was flat but had a gentle incline towards the German front line.
 It was dotted with slag heaps and colliery towers.
 In short, the British troops were at the bottom of the incline with no cover whatsoever.
 German soldiers had positioned themselves in the prime locations on top of the slag heaps.
-They had machine guns as well as heavy artillery, in short, the British army with no cover, would be in full view of the enemy as they advanced towards Loos.
-No man’s land stretched ominously out towards enemy lines varying from 100 yards to 600 yards away, heavily peppered with a maze of crisscrossed wire, mainly barbed wire, about 100 feet in depth and 2- 4 feet in height.
-The British had tried to cut through with artillery but the volunteer soldiers in charge of the guns lacked experience and precision, wiring parties did what they could under cover of darkness to cut through but it had been observed from ariel photographs that much of it remained in situ.
+They had machine guns as well as heavy artillery, in short, the British army with no cover would be in full view of the enemy as they advanced towards Loos.
+No man’s land stretched ominously out towards enemy lines varying from one hundred yards to six hundred yards away, heavily peppered with a maze of crisscrossed wire, mainly barbed wire, about one hundred feet in depth and 2- 4 feet in height.
+The British had tried to cut through with artillery but the volunteer soldiers in charge of the guns lacked experience and precision, wiring parties did what they could under cover of darkness to cut through, but it had been observed from ariel photographs that much of it remained in situ.

 ‘Field of Corpses’